je-nunez/subsegment-tcp-speeds-l7/README.md

 # Practical use:

-A utility like this can be integrated under a monitoring and graphing system to receive the annotations of each proxy (processing hop) through a path of proxies A<->B<->C...<->Z, so it can graph and alert when the annotations of the delays on each subsegment are out of the SLA parameters (for that subsegment).
+A utility like this can be integrated under a `monitoring and/or graphing system` to receive the annotations of a packet along each proxy (processing hop) in a path of proxies A<->B<->C...<->Z, so it can graph and alert when the annotations on the delays on any subsegment happens to be out of the SLA parameters (for that subsegment).

-The difference between a utility like this and `traceroute`, is that `traceroute` operates usually at the kernel level when the kernel answers with an `ICMP TTL exceeded` (except when the random port `traceroute` uses is open, in which case the packet does passes to user-land), and this utility works in user-mode only, so it is easier for it to suffer from, and reflect, high CPU load in its host, than the internal TCP/IP stack in the kernel.
-Secondly, a utility like this offers more potentiality for annotating in the processed data more variables along the path it visits than is possible with `traceroute`, like to record many of the hop's `SNMP MIB` variables (e.g., CPU load in the last 1, 5, and 15 minutes, etc).
+The difference between a utility like this and `traceroute`, is that `traceroute` operates usually at the kernel level when the kernel answers with an `ICMP TTL exceeded` (except when the random port `traceroute` uses is open, in which case the packet does passes to user-land), and this utility works in user-mode only, so it is easier for it to suffer from, and reflect, high CPU load in its host, than the internal TCP/IP stack inside the kernel.
+Secondly, a utility like this offers more potentiality for annotating in the processed packets more variables along the path it visits than is possible with `traceroute`, like to record many of the hop's `SNMP MIB` variables (e.g., CPU load in the last 1, 5, and 15 minutes, etc).
+In this sense, a utility like this can not only isolate the subsegment that is having delays, but directly try to investigate into the why such subsegment happens to be outside its expected SLA range, and for this it can conditionally query and annotate some SNMP MIB variables in it only when that unexpected situation happens, following a playbook according to the subsegment with issues and to how much the deviation from its SLA happens to be.
 Finally, in open networks between different companies, `traceroute` doesn't need to traverse, in general, a pre-established set of hops A, B, C, ..., Z, unless the `IP loose-source-routing` option is set in the request (and honored by intermediate routers between those companies), which `IP loose-source-routing` option also complicates the `TTL-expire` adjustment by `traceroute`, e.g., in the case of dynamic, or self-organizing, networks.